lata-11/slack-file-bot/README.md

 # slack-file-bot
-#file-bot is a slack bot that is used to upload and read a file on the slack chennel.
+# file-bot is a slack bot that is used to upload and read a file on the slack channel.